apache/druid/docs/ingestion/input-sources.md

 :::info Security notes

-**Security notes:** Ingestion tasks run under the operating system account that runs the Druid processes, for example the Indexer, Middle Manager, and Peon.
+Ingestion tasks run under the operating system account that runs the Druid processes, for example the Indexer, Middle Manager, and Peon.
 This means any user who can submit an ingestion task can specify an input source referring to any location that the Druid process can access.
 For example, using `http` input source, users may have access to internal network servers.

 The `http` input source is not limited to the HTTP or HTTPS protocols.
 It uses the Java URI class that supports HTTP, HTTPS, FTP, file, and jar protocols by default.